Skip to main content

 Purpose

 The Nominating and Governance Committee is a permanent committee of the Federal Reserve Bank of Minneapolis (Bank) as specified in the Bank’s bylaws.
-The purpose of the Nominating and Governance Committee is to consider and make recommendations concerning the Board of Directors (Board) membership and to provide oversight of corporate governance.
+The purpose of the Nominating and Governance Committee is to consider and act to make recommendations concerning the membership of the Bank’s Board of Directors (Board) and the Helena Branch Board of Directors (Branch Board) and to provide oversight of corporate governance.

 Membership